rkejriw/cse15l-lab-reports/LabReport1.md

 ## Downoading VScode

 * To download VScode onto you respective devices, you can use the following website (link: [Link](https://code.visualstudio.com/)) for instructions!
-* The device I am using is a Macbook Pro with an M1 chip.
+* The device I am using is a MacBook Pro with an M1 chip.
 For different operating systems, there will be different steps to follow so choose the ones that work for your device.
 * Since I took CSE 8B the previous quarter, I already have VScode installed onto my device and therefore I skipped the first step of installation and continued from the second step.
 For those of you that have done the same (taken CSE 8B/ CSE 11) probably have VScode installed as well.
 * Here's an example of how VScode should look like once you open it on your laptop! ![Image](vscode.png)
 * Now your all set to move onto Step 2!